bryantheastronaut/render-props-context/README.md

 Clicking on one of these items should open up a details modal.
 This could contain details of each hat, and maybe a picture.

-Finally, we will need a wrapper component which will fetch our data for us from our server We wont be using real data in this example, we can get away with promises and timeouts to show how it will work.
+Finally, we will need a wrapper component which will fetch our data for us from our server We wont be using real data in this example, we can get away with timeouts to show how it will work.
 You can swap these calls out with network calls if you'd like :)

 Here we have the components without any frills, just plain old React state and rendering with JSX like usual.